plerup/makeEspArduino/README.md

     export UPLOAD_PORT=/dev/ttyUSB2

+A global config file which will apply to all builds can also be defined.
+The name of this file is also "config.mk".
+The location of this file can be defined via the variable **MAKEESPARDUINO_CONFIGS_ROOT** The default value is the OS specific standard config directory, i.e.

+    Linux:  $(HOME)/.config/makeEspArduino (or $(XDG_CONFIG_HOME)/makeEspArduino)
+    Mac:    $(HOME)/Library/makeEspArduino
+    CygWin: $(LOCALAPPDATA)/makeEspArduino

+PLease note that the local config file can always override definitions in the global one.

 #### Flash operations for esp8266

 Some of the flashing operations in makeEspArduino require the "esptool" Python program.
 This is bundled automatically for esp32/Arduino but for esp8266 the handling of this has changed a lot during the different releases of esp8266/Arduino.
 To cope with this makeEspArduino require you to have this installed separately in the affected cases.
 This can be done from: https://github.com/espressif/esptool or just by typing: